marchaesen/vcxsrv/mesalib/docs/envvars.rst

    driver statistics, performance counters, etc. Set ``GALLIUM_HUD=help`` and run e.g. ``glxgears`` for more info.
 ``GALLIUM_HUD_PERIOD``
-   sets the hud update rate in seconds (float).
+   sets the HUD update rate in seconds (float).
 Use zero to update every frame.
 The default period is 1/2 second.
 ``GALLIUM_HUD_VISIBLE``
    control default visibility, defaults to true.
 ``GALLIUM_HUD_TOGGLE_SIGNAL``
    toggle visibility via user specified signal.
-Especially useful to toggle hud at specific points of application and disable for unencumbered viewing the rest of the time.
+Especially useful to toggle HUD at specific points of application and disable for unencumbered viewing the rest of the time.
 For example, set ``GALLIUM_HUD_VISIBLE`` to ``false`` and ``GALLIUM_HUD_TOGGLE_SIGNAL`` to ``10`` (``SIGUSR1``).
-Use ``kill -10 <pid>`` to toggle the hud as desired.
+Use ``kill -10 <pid>`` to toggle the HUD as desired.
 ``GALLIUM_HUD_SCALE``
-   Scale hud by an integer factor, for high DPI displays.
+   Scale HUD by an integer factor, for high DPI displays.
 Default is 1.
 ``GALLIUM_HUD_DUMP_DIR``
-   specifies a directory for writing the displayed hud values into files.
+   specifies a directory for writing the displayed HUD values into files.
 ``GALLIUM_DRIVER``
    useful in combination with ``LIBGL_ALWAYS_SOFTWARE=true`` for